-Below is a map of the 2008 Rice Creek Re-Meander sampling locations.
+Below is a map of the 2009 Rice Creek Re-Meander sampling locations.
 The pins correspond to the midpoint of the sampled stream reach.
 Each stream reach sampled is referred to as the 'sampling site' for the purposes of this report.

-4.3.3 Sampling Methodology
+4.3.3 Sampling Methodology Team Leader: Ralph Butkowski

-Team Leader: Gwen & Frank Neumann

-Team Members: Bob Bartlett, Barbara Bor, Ralph Butkowski, Glenn Fuchs, Susan

-Fuller, Julie Glanton, Debbie Hartman, Eileen Zierdt
+Team Members: Bob Bartlett, Barbara Bor, Trisha Flaherty, Susan Fuller, Julie Glanton, Bob Hemming, Gwen Neumann, Frank Neumann, Ted McCaslin, Eileen Zierdt.

 SHEP volunteers used the MPCA's multi-habitat monitoring protocol at each monitoring location.
 At least 20 jabs were taken from across all major habitat types in the reach.
 Program staff members performed site visits to assure monitoring was performed according to MPCA guidelines and protocols.
 Lab analysis identified the taxonomic classification of benthic macroinvertebrate samples from each sampling site.
-Once identified, samples were sorted and labeled prior to being submitted to project staff for quality control review.
+Once identified, samples were sorted, labeled and scored.
+In 2009, these samples were not submitted to project staff for quality control review, though cross check data from the 'Above' site was included in SHEP quality control review.